 Carmen-Helena Téllez, artistic director of Kosmologia, has been called “a quiet force behind contemporary music in America today” by the New York journal Sequenza 21.
 She is a conductor, producer and interdisciplinary artist who has earned a reputation nationally and internationally for her inventive support of living composers, her dissemination of Latin American art music, and her pioneering embrace of new modes of concert presentation involving music, the arts and the humanities, that the Washington Post has defined as “immersing and thrilling.”
-After more than fifteen years of activity designing interdisciplinary projects, Carmen-Helena Téllez initiated Kosmologia to engage in inter-artistic collaborations in Chicago, where she is now based.
+After more than fifteen years of activity designing interdisciplinary projects as a Professor of Music at Indiana University-Bloomington and at the University of Notre Dame, Carmen-Helena Téllez initiated Kosmologia to engage in inter-artistic collaborations in Chicago, where she is now based.

-Carmen-Helena Téllez is responsible for the commission, premiere and recording of many landmark works, such as Gabriela Ortiz’s corrido-opera ¡Unicamente la verdad!, the choral suite Sun-Dogs by Sir James MacMillan, and the Missa ad Consolationis Dominam Nostram by Mexican composer Mario Lavista.
-More recent premieres include works by Robert Kyr, Sven-David Sandström, Cary Boyce and Gabriela Lena Frank.
-She is also responsible for the Midwest premieres of John Adams’ oratorio El Niño and Osvaldo Golijov’s opera Ainadamar, works that she presented in semi-staged productions even as she continued with concert presentations of masterworks such as Berlioz’s Requiem, Mendelssohn’s Elijah with Nathan Gunn, Orff’s Carmina Burana, and Stravinsky’s Les Noces.
+Carmen-Helena Téllez is responsible for the commission, premiere and recording of many landmark works, such as Gabriela Ortiz’s corrido-opera ¡Unicamente la verdad!, the choral suite Sun-Dogs by Sir James MacMillan, Don Freund’s immersive Passion with Tropes, and the Missa ad Consolationis Dominam Nostram by Mexican composer Mario Lavista.
+More recent premieres include works by Sven-David Sandström, Cary Boyce, Gabriela Lena Frank, and the oratorio Paradiso by Robert Kyr (2016).
+She also co-commissioned the choral suite The Tower and the Garden (2018) by Gregory Spears, with conductors Donald Nally, Robert Geary and Mark Shapiro.
+She is also responsible for the American Midwest premieres of John Adams’ oratorio El Niño and Osvaldo Golijov’s opera Ainadamar, works that she presented in semi-staged productions even as she continued with concert presentations of masterworks such as Berlioz’s Requiem, Mendelssohn’s Elijah with Nathan Gunn, Orff’s Carmina Burana, and Stravinsky’s Les Noces.

-As a founder and co-director of Kosmologia’s parent organization, Aguavá New Music Studio, Carmen-Helena Téllez has recorded works by Mario Lavista, Cary Boyce, John Eaton, James MacMillan, Menachem Zur and many others.
-She also recorded and produced thirteen CDs of Latin American art music distributed in the United States and Mexico.
+As a founder and co-director of Kosmologia’s parent organization, Aquava New Music Studio, Carmen-Helena Téllez has recorded works by Mario Lavista, Cary Boyce, John Eaton, James MacMillan, Menachem Zur and many others.
+She also recorded and produced thirteen CDs of Latin American art music for Indiana University’s Latin American Music Center, distributed in the United States and Mexico.
 She has been supported by grants by the Andrew W. Mellon Foundation, the Rockefeller Foundation, the National Endowment for the Arts, and the Indiana Arts Commission.

 For a detailed view of her projects, please visit CarmenHelenaTellez.com